AathiSankarA/FaceRecognition/README.md

 Using [DeepFace](https://github.com/serengil/deepface) framework

 ## Steps to use
-* create viertual environment
+* create virtual environment
 * install requirements
 * edit .env (if required)
 * start flask server (flask run)
-* go th the web interface using the link
+* go to the web interface using the link